Discover 6 of Our Favorite Scenic Fall Foliage Drives in Saratoga County

 After you've stopped at Waterfront Park, the main part of this scenic drive will bring you up Crescent Avenue to NY-9P, and then down NY-9P along Saratoga Lake's eastern shoreline.
 The 6.2-mile drive to Brown's Beach offers views of the lake and the colorful leaves.

 When you arrive in the southern Saratoga Lake area, you can find even more breathtaking views from local restaurants with patios.
 Carson's Woodside Tavern, Dock Brown's Lakeside Tavern, and The Hideaway at Saratoga Lake Golf Club are just some of the outdoor dining options you should consider.
+Please note, as of 12/7/20, Dock Brown's and Carson's are both closed for the winter and plan to re-open in the spring of 2021.

 Follow the Road to Fall Foliage & Fun in Southern Saratoga County